Interoperable-data/ERA-Ontology-3.1.0/Modes_of_Operation_[INF-ENE-CCS].md

 } group by ?s
 ```

-The query illustrates that [NO distinction was made](https://citnet.tech.ec.europa.eu/CITnet/jira/projects/LD4RAIL/issues/LD4RAIL-990?filter=allopenissues) for parameters of a type which are only valid per operating mode.
+The query illustrates that [NO distinction was made](https://citnet.tech.ec.europa.eu/CITnet/jira/projects/LD4RAIL/issues/LD4RAIL-990?filter=allopenissues) for parameters of a type which are only valid per configuration.
 In contrary, the values were just stacked up onto the same property, leading to erroneous conclusions.

-In the following sections, we analyse the operating mode dependency for Technical and Non-technical Parameters, and go over all the properties to update.
+In the following sections, we analyse the configuration dependency for Technical and Non-technical Parameters, and go over all the properties to update.

 ### Technical parameters (Section 4)